KonstantinGasser/datalab/README.md

 ### ***Query: get distinct count for all stages with GROUP BY***
 ![](git-resources/cassandra_approach_1_query_2.png)

 With this query all `stages` and their `distinct count` can be queried.
-However, as stated by the console output (`"Aggregation query used without partition key"`) we get an indication that the query might not perofm good on scale
+However, as stated by the console output (`"Aggregation query used without partition key"`) we get an indication that the query might not perform good at scale

 ### Challenges